 ;WITH CTE AS ( SELECT EmpName, ROW_NUMBER() OVER ( PARTITION BY EmpName ORDER BY EmpID ) RowNumber FROM dbo.Employee ) DELETE FROM CTE WHERE RowNumber > 1

-This procedure is capable of removing thousands of rows in a flash (now, that is efficiency).
+This procedure is capable of removing thousands of rows in a flash (now, that's called efficiency).
 You can check this by adding the five rows multiple times, until satisfied that you have thousands of rows in the table.